 You can update, correct, or change the typo errors on your sss member information through your my.sss account in 3 minutes.
 You will also know here the selected member information that you can amend online and the complete steps to do so.

 As an SSS member, it is necessary that we maintain an up-to-date record with the social security system.
 There are two reasons: first is to avoid delays when it comes to processing our benefits, applying for loans, and other related transactions.
-Second is when something wrong happens to us, our beneficiaries can receive the appropriate benefits for them.
-Such as monthly pension to our primary beneficiary or a lumpsum amount to our secondary beneficiaries.
+Second, when something wrong happens to us, our beneficiaries can receive the appropriate benefits for them.
+Such as a monthly pension to our primary beneficiary or a lumpsum amount to our secondary beneficiaries.

 For making complex changes to your membership information such as updating your list of dependents, or changing your civil status from married to single.
 You still need to personally submit a properly accomplished SSS E-4 form and documents to the nearest sss branch.

 Meanwhile, you can amend simple corrections such as typo errors on your member information online via your my.sss account.
 For example, you can correct typo errors on your name, change the suffix or prefix, gender, and correct your middle name.

 You can also update your civil status from single to married (only) online.
 Moreover, you can convert your membership status from temporary to permanent.
 Keep in mind that you need to upload supporting documents once you are finished doing minor corrections.

 On the other hand, you cannot use the SSS member data change request simple correction feature if you will process death claims, funeral claims, retirement claims, and total disability claims.
 You have to set an appointment to visit the nearest sss branch for those types of concerns.

 How to Correct and Update Member Information in SSS Online